osalvador/tePLSQL/README.md

 This element typically spans multiple lines, with individual PL/SQL statements ended by semicolons.
 The statements can include complete blocks.

 The statements can also be the bracketing parts of IF/THEN/ELSE or BEGIN/END blocks.
-When a code block is split into multiple directives, you can put output text or other directives in the middle, and the middle pieces are conditionally executed when the stored procedure is run.
+When a code block is split into multiple directives, you can put output text or other directives in the middle, and the middle pieces are conditionally executed when the template is run.
 The example provides an illustration of this technique.

 All the usual PL/SQL syntax is allowed within the block.